 Essential WACE courses

-- At least one science course at level 3A/3B from the following: Biological Sciences, Chemistry, Earth and Environmental Science, Human Biological Science, Integrated Science, Physics or Psychology
+At least one ATAR science course from the following list: Biology, Chemistry, Earth and Environmental Science, Human Biology, Integrated Science, Physics or Psychology

 Physical Education Studies does not satisfy a science prerequisite.

 If you are an internationally trained physiotherapist and wish to apply for the Abbreviated Physiotherapy Course please follow these instructions.